 Ranch will begin the first Friday in August annually.

-December 17, 2020.
+December 12, 2021 for the winter.
 Access after that date is prohibited on the Big Boquillas Ranch, unless

 otherwise expressly authorized in writing by the Lessee.

 11. Ranch Rules will apply to all private property and Arizona State Trust Land that is accessed

 through private property within the Big Boquillas Ranch.
 As a condition of lawful access,

 permitted Recreational Users who enter/cross private property, owned by the Boquillas

 Ranch, agree to abide by all Ranch Rules, even when hunting on Arizona State Trust

 Land.
 Failure to do so may result in the permanent loss of access privileges to the Boquillas

 Ranch and any other Ranch participating in the Landowner Compact.
 Those individuals who